pyenv/pyenv/README.md

    rbenv and you can install it from the AUR using the instructions from this [wiki page](https://wiki.archlinux.org/index.php/Arch_User_Repository#Installing_and_upgrading_packages).

-2. Learn how to load rbenv in your shell.
+2. Set up your shell to load rbenv.

     ```sh
-    # run this and follow the printed instructions:
     rbenv init
     ```